mulesoft-labs/mql/README.md

 Filtering Collections:

 	from people where division = 'Sales'
-	from people as p where p.division = 'Sales' from people as p where p.division = 'Sales' and p.firstName = 'Dan'
+	from people as p where p.division = 'Sales' // explicit syntax from people where division = 'Sales' and (firstName = 'Dan' or firstName = 'Joe') from people where division = 'Sales'

+Querying objects in your query context:

+    // execute the getPeople() method on the salesforce object from salesforce.people as p where p.lastName = 'Diephouse'
+    // the more explicit syntax is also valid from salesforce.getPeople() as p where p.lastName = 'Diephouse'

 Ordering collections:

 	from people as p order by name